-"We expect product announcements over the next year such as extending GTA V to other platforms (e.g. PCs, next-gen consoles), the next Red Dead, etc., to help improve revenue and earnings visibility."
+"We expect product announcements over the next year such as extending GTA V to other platforms (for example – PCs, next-gen consoles), the next Red Dead, and so on, to help improve revenue and earnings visibility."

 "We also believe the next Red Dead game is in the works potentially for a 2014 launch."